AptoPayments/test-server/README.md

     expect.objectContaining({ method: "GET" }),
   );

-  // We can use the custom matchers expect(spy1).toHaveBeenCalledWithUrl("/foo/bar", { exact: false });
+  // Optionally we can use the custom matchers expect(spy1).toHaveBeenCalledWithUrl("/foo/bar", { exact: false });

   // The responses are the ones given by the test server